johnWilshire/basketball_reference_scraper/README.md

 Contains the scraper so far and class files.

 ###R/*
-contains some dataset loading and analysis scripts.
+Contains some dataset loading and basic analysis scripts.